Seven sustainable materials used by our designers

-The Manufacture Design, the longtime home of Saguez & Partners, houses a material library that pays special attention to the use of more environmentally friendly materials.
+The Manufacture Design, Saguez & Partners’ long-standing home, houses a materials library that pays particular attention to the use of more environmentally-friendly materials.

-That is why it is a space dedicated 100% to this topic, to ensure being at the forefront of what is best.
-A true sustainable design laboratory, committed to its territory, Saguez & Partners tests and develops what it imagines, studies, and prescribes to its clients for tomorrow.
-Raw earth, clay, pine cellulose, recycled materials… Discover the selection of sustainable materials by our designers.
+That’s why it’s a space 100% dedicated to this subject, to make sure we’re at the cutting edge of what’s best.
+A true laboratory for sustainable design, committed to its territory, Saguez & Partners tests and develops what it imagines, studies and prescribes to its customers for tomorrow.
+Raw earth, clay, pine cellulose, recycled materials...
+Discover our designers’ selection of sustainable materials.

 Brick, Cycle Terre

-Brick made from raw earth sourced from construction site debris in the region and compressed at the Cycle Terre factory in Sevran (93).
-Natural, purified material composed of sand and earth (without cement) to form compressed earth blocks, often called BTC, made from sifted, slightly moist earth, heavily compressed using a press.
-Once pressed, they are stored and dried for one to three weeks.
-After this period, they are ready to be used and allow the construction of all types of vertical walls.
+Raw earth bricks made from local building site rubble and compressed at the Cycle Terre factory in Sevran (93).
+De-polluted natural material composed of sand and earth (without cement) to form compressed earth blocks, often referred to as CEBs, are very slightly damp, sifted earth, strongly compressed using a press.
+Once pressed, they are stored and left to dry for one to three weeks.
+After this time, they are ready to be used for all types of vertical walls.
 100% recyclable.
-Safe for health: 0 VOCs.
+Harmless to health: 0 VOCs.
 Good moisture regulator.

 Carpet, EGE

 An eco-responsible carpet made from recycled fishing nets and plastic bottles.
 From fishing net to carpet.
-Installed and tested first at Manufacture Design, the TRANSITION collection imagined with Manganèse Editions combines durability and aesthetics.
-The pile is 100% recycled Econyl yarns derived from abandoned fishing nets.
-The backing is made from PET plastic bottles.
+Installed and previewed at Manufacture Design, the TRANSITION collection, designed with Manganèse Editions, combines durability and aesthetics.
+The velvet is made from 100% recycled Econyl yarns from abandoned fishing nets.
+The backrest is made from PET plastic bottles.

-This is an innovative acoustic wall covering, made from cotton and clay, natural eco-sourced materials.
-Made from cotton lint and clays, it is designed to enhance the aesthetics and comfort of work and residential spaces.
-Milleforma also embraces a committed circular economy approach: at the end of their life, products can be recycled at their production site to create new tiles.
-The brand holds a Euroclasses fire certificate and has an A+ rating for volatile organic compounds.
+This is an innovative acoustic wall covering, based on cotton and clay, natural eco-sourced materials.
+Made from linter cotton and clays, it is designed to enhance the aesthetics and comfort of work and residential spaces.
+Milleforma is also committed to a circular economy approach: at the end of their life, products can be recycled on their production site to create new tiles.
+The brand holds a Euroclasses fire certificate and an A+ rating for volatile organic compounds.

 Panels, Oberflex

-SuperOrganic panels by Oberflex are 100% natural decorative surfaces, exclusively made from plant materials (Alpine hay, flower petals, wood straw, etc.) untreated, dried, and bonded on a canvas made entirely of linen.
-This new range of decorative panels made from flower petals, organic hay, or wood straw represents much more than just an eco-designed product.
-Beyond being 100% natural and recyclable, the coverings, once installed indoors, maintain optimal air quality and provide visual, olfactory, and tactile comfort that appeals to all nature lovers.
+SuperOrganic by Oberflex panels are 100% natural decorative surfaces made exclusively from untreated plant materials (alpine hay, flower petals, wood straw, etc.), dried and agglomerated on a 100% linen fabric.
+This new range of decorative panels made from flower petals, organic hay or wood straw is much more than a simple eco-designed product.
+In addition to being 100% natural and recyclable, the coverings, once installed in an interior space, preserve optimal air quality and provide visual, olfactory and tactile comfort that will appeal to all nature lovers.

-Made from 100% natural spruce wood wool, mineralized and coated with a white cement/lime binder, this product offers excellent acoustic performance and a more raw, textured appearance.
-PEFC certified, the acoustic decorative panels fully comply with environmental certifications such as HQE®, LEED®, and BREEAM® and meet ecological construction criteria.
-Fine wood wool is a healthy, natural material derived from softwood, respectful of forest resources and biodiversity.
-Nearly 15% of mineral materials are recycled, resulting in a low environmental footprint for these acoustic panels.
+Made from 100% natural spruce wood wool, mineralized and coated with cement/white lime binder, this product offers excellent acoustic performance and a more raw, material look.
+PEFC-certified, decorative acoustic panels are fully in line with environmental certifications such as HQE®, LEED® and BREEAM®, and comply with ecological construction criteria.
+Fine wood wool is a healthy, natural material made from softwood, respectful of forest resources and biological diversity.
+Nearly 15% of mineral materials are recycled, which means a low environmental footprint for these acoustic panels.

 Paint, Algo

-It is bio-based made from algae, mostly collected from the Breton coasts where it is designed and manufactured.
-Algae is an innovative raw material that provides a renewable resource alternative to fossil-based components traditionally found in paint formulations.
-The ALGOPRO range is part of a dual responsibility approach: a sustainable economy protecting natural environments and resources, and the revitalization of local employment areas.
+It’s biosourced from seaweed mostly harvested on the Brittany coast, where it’s designed and manufactured.
+Seaweed is an innovative raw material that constitutes a renewable resource, an alternative to the fossil fuels traditionally used in paints.
+The ALGOPRO range is part of a two-pronged approach to responsibility: that of a sustainable economy that protects natural environments and resources, and that of boosting local employment.

 Panel, Kvadrat

-The Really collection by the brand is made of 100% recycled textile, sourced from the hospitality industry (sheets and towels), fashion, and textile industries.
-This material is manufactured from end-of-life cotton and wool.
-The production process takes place in Denmark and involves no use of dyes, water, or toxic chemicals, generating only recyclable waste.
-Thanks to the appropriate machinery, it is also possible to recycle these materials at the end of their life.
+The brand’s Really collection is made from 100% recycled textile, sourced from the hospitality (sheets and towels), fashion and textile industries.
+This material is made from end-of-life cotton and wool.
+The manufacturing process takes place in Denmark, and involves no use of dyes, water or toxic chemicals, and generates only recyclable waste.
+Thanks to the appropriate machine, it is also possible to recycle these materials at the end of their life.